 The compentence Summarizing was scored 60%, the competence Follow-up questions was scored 66%.
 The average of these two is 63% and that is the total score.

-The appraisal questions are binary, so a trainee will display the behavior or will not display the behavior.
-This binary scale has been set to make sure that scoring happens as objectively as possible.
-When an appraisal question consists of multiple elements, it is wise to split it up in multiple appraisal questions.
+The appraisal questions are binary, so a trainee will display the behaviour or will not display the behaviour.
+This binary scale has been set to make sure that scoring is done as objectively as possible.
+When an appraisal question consists of multiple elements, it is a good practice to split it up in multiple appraisal questions.

-Whether a trainee has passed or not, depends on the norm.
+Whether a trainee has passed or not depends on the norm.
 This is a percentage that can be set beforehand.
-When no norm has been set, the trainee will only see their score, without the implication if they have passed or not.
+When no norm has been set, the trainee will only see his/her score without the implication if they have passed or not.